openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 Please read it carefully.

-If you don't understand and can't agree to the end user license agreement please don't use AAPS at all!
+If you don't understand or can't agree to the end user license agreement please don't use AAPS at all!

 If you understand and agree please click the "I UNDERSTAND AND AGREE" button and follow the setup wizard.